 Initiated by: Marjolijn Dijkman and Amélie Bouvier

-Involved: Maxime Bondu, Amélie Bouvier, Marjolijn Dijkman, Antye Guenther, Toril Johannessen, Jean Katambayi Mukendi, Pádraic E. Moore, Daniela de Paulis, Simon Ripoll-Hurier, Maarten Vanden Eynde, Matthew C. Wilson
+Currently involved: Amélie Bouvier, Maxime Bondu, Marjolijn Dijkman, Antye Guenther, Toril Johannessen, Jean Katambayi Mukendi, Pádraic E. Moore, Daniela de Paulis, Simon Ripoll-Hurier, Maarten Vanden Eynde

-Guests / Participants: Sol Archer, Alejandro Alonso Diaz, Theo Atrokpo, John Ryan Brubaker, Florence Cheval, Cosco (Louis de Cordier), Sven Dehens, Julien Griffit, Alexis Destoop, Kris Dittel, Aurélien Dupuis, André van Es, Goldin + Senneby, Elias Heuninck, Denis Maksimov (Avenir Institute), Raewyn Martyn, Cécile Massart, Wesley Meuris, Sofia Lemos, Maya van Leemput (Agence Future), Myriam Mihindou, Steeve Sabatto, Femke Snelting, Emma Perrochon, Pierre Rubio, Filip Van Dingenen, Olivier Weber.
+Past participants / guests: Sol Archer, Alejandro Alonso Diaz, Theo Atrokpo, John Ryan Brubaker, Florence Cheval, Cosco (Louis de Cordier), Sven Dehens, Julien Griffit, Alexis Destoop, Kris Dittel, Aurélien Dupuis, André van Es, Goldin + Senneby, Elias Heuninck, Denis Maksimov (Avenir Institute), Raewyn Martyn, Cécile Massart, Wesley Meuris, Sofia Lemos, Maya van Leemput (Agence Future), Myriam Mihindou, Steeve Sabatto, Femke Snelting, Emma Perrochon, Pierre Rubio, Filip Van Dingenen, Olivier Weber, Matthew C. Wilson.

 Partners / Venues so far: Fig 2. at ICA (Institute for Contemporary Art), London (UK); L'Iselp, Brussels (BE); Fluent, Santander (ES); Greylight Projects, Brussels (BE); La Conciergerie, La Motte - Servolex (FR); La Loge, Brussels (BE); Art Brussels (BE); Galeri NON, Istanbul (TR); Lehnbachhaus, Munich, (DE).